SpongeBob Moves In!: Release

 The game was released worldwide through the App Store for iPhone, iPad, and iPod Touch on June 6, 2013.
 Steve Youngwood, the General Manager for Digital at the Nickelodeon Group said "Millions of fans around the world experience the fun and magic of SpongeBob on television every day, and now they can live out their very own Bikini Bottom adventures with SpongeBob Moves In! whenever and wherever they want."
 The game cost $3.99 (prior to $1.99 on release) to purchase, but then had in-app purchases ranging in price from $0.99 up to $99.99.

 Closure

 In early 2021, it was revealed that SpongeBob Moves In! would close at the end of May 2021.
 No reason was provided on the cause of the closure, but it was most likely due to expiring licensing rights.
-Despite this, the game could still be download and played until June 24, 2021, when it was officially removed from stores.
+Despite this, the game could still be downloaded and played until June 24, 2021, when it was officially removed from digital storefronts.